-Our existing factory in China is located at Shenzhen in the DaYang Synthetical Development District, close to the border between Hong Kong and China.
-This factory consists of four factory buildings, which contain approximately 276,000 square feet, two workers' dormitories, containing approximately 103,000 square feet, a canteen and recreation center of approximately 26,000 square feet, an office building, consisting of approximately 26,000 square feet, and two staff quarters for our supervisory employees, consisting of approximately 34,000 square feet, for a total of approximately 465,000 square feet.
-All of the facilities noted above are wholly-owned, except for two factory buildings with approximately 90,000 square feet.
+Our Shenzhen factory in China is located at Shenzhen in the DaYang Synthetical Development District, close to the border between Hong Kong and China.
+This factory consists of two factory buildings, which contain approximately 186,000 square feet, two workers' dormitories, containing approximately 103,000 square feet, a canteen and recreation center of approximately 26,000 square feet, an office building, consisting of approximately 26,000 square feet, and two staff quarters for our supervisory employees, consisting of approximately 34,000 square feet, for a total of approximately 375,000 square feet.
+The Group entered into a rental agreement in June 2013 to rent out the Shenzhen factory to a third party from August 2013 to August 2019, and will receive rental income starting from October 2013.

 We also own one residential property in Shenzhen, which is located at Lakeview Mansion, B-20C, Hujinju Building No. 63, Xinan Road, Boacheng Baoan Shenzhen, China.
-It consists of approximately 1,591 square feet and is utilized by our directors when they require accommodations in China.
+It consists of approximately 1,591 square feet and is rented to an unaffiliated third party for an aggregate monthly rental of RMB 2,300, or approximately \$370.

 We also own two office units in Beijing, namely Units 12 and 13 on the third floor, Block A of Sunshine Plaza in Beijing, China.
 Unit 12 consists of 1,102 square feet and Unit 13 consists of 1,860 square feet.
-One Unit is rented to an unaffiliated third party for an aggregate monthly rental of approximately RMB 15,000, or approximately \$2,000, while the other unit is rented to another unaffiliated third party for an aggregate monthly rental of approximately RMB 8,000 or approximately \$1,000.
+One Unit is rented to an unaffiliated third party for an aggregate monthly rental of approximately RMB 15,000, or approximately \$2,430, while the other unit is rented to another unaffiliated third party for an aggregate monthly rental of approximately RMB 9,000 or approximately \$1,460.